validatedpatterns/docs/content/patterns/industrial-edge/application.md

 `components/iot-frontend/src/app/app.component.html`.
 Let's change the `<ion-title>IoT Dashboard</ion-title>` to something else, say, `<ion-title>IoT Dashboard - DEVOPS was here!</ion-title>`.
-We do this in the gitea web interface directly cliking on the editing icon for the file:
+We do this in the gitea web interface directly clicking on the editing icon for the file:

 [![gitea-iot-edit](/images/industrial-edge/gitea-iot-edit.png)](/images/industrial-edge/gitea-iot-edit.png)